 “Identicalness”, is the word to describe the current marketplace.
 Consumers are hardly connected to a particular brand; achieving brand loyalty has become quite challenging these days.
-Traditional marketing strategies, although still employed, have taken a backseat and are gradually being replaced or sidelined by new marketing ideas.
+Traditional marketing strategies like getting a counter display or branded packaging, although still employed, have taken a backseat and are gradually being replaced or sidelined by new marketing ideas.
 How can you stand out in the over-crowded market place?
 Recently, Marketers have started adopting a new concept called 'experience marketing' .
 Read on.

 Enter ‘experience marketing’

 Due to the extremely dynamic nature of consumer behaviour, the traditional marketing strategies have given way to experience marketing.
 Experience marketing doesn’t stop at need fulfillment, but goes further to provide consumers a satisfying experience.
 Traditionally, imparting experience to consumers was easy since purchase was over-the-counter, but this is being replaced by online purchase at a very fast rate.
 This posed a major challenge to marketers in imparting experience to consumers as there’s no direct interaction between the two.
 So what is the way to gain an edge in the online marketplace?

 The need to create a niche for the brand, called for marketers to think out-of-the-box, so marketers identified the design, the medium through which online purchases are made, as a tool to impart experience to consumers.
 User experience design aims to win over consumers for the brand by taking them through a varied experience right from pre-purchase to sale and even extends beyond it.
 In a digital context, user experience design encompases every aspect that goes into the design of a website’s user interface in order to optimise the user experience.
 UX design is a user centered design that is highly customized towards the user’s needs, goals and assumptions.
 This has grown into a specialized discipline over the past few years.